s3-ahsu/s3-ahsu-BIO-312-Final-Credit-Repository/README.md

 gotree reroot midpoint -i ~/lab05-$MYGIT/NP_036387.2/NP_036387.2.homologsf.al.fas.treefile -o ~/lab05-$MYGIT/NP_036387.2/NP_036387.2.homologsf.al.mid.treefile
 ```

-# Reconciliaing a Gene and Species Tree
+# Reconciling a Gene and Species Tree
 This lab ulitized programs such as Notung to perform a gene tree-species tree reconciliation, in which duplication events and loss events will be estimated.
 In addition, we were able to determine orthologous and paralogous relationships.

 To start the lab, create a new folder for the gene family: